aktualisiert

 Beschreibung

 Our passion project has grown organically under the guidance of Nige & Mish.
-Our nature restoration covers this stunning 200 hectare Significant Natural Area at the head of Boons Valley, Waikawa, which is full of many natural treasures including rivers, old forests, waterfalls, endangered precious beetles, snails & plants.
+Nige has been involved in NZ conservation for 40 years and Mish is 3rd generation nursery grower.
+Our nature restoration covers this stunning 200 hectare Significant Natural Area at the head of Boons Valley, Waikawa, (10mins from Picton) on the South Island.
+The land is full of many natural treasures including rivers, old forests, waterfalls, glow-worms, endangered precious beetles, snails & plants.
+As such our conservation practices are guided by Biodiversity professionals in our region including Marlborough District Council and Dept of Conservation.
+We are everyday people doing our bit to help our environment.

 Our 400-year mission is to recreate an ancient, natural, wonderland that our ancestors use to know.
 In restoring this precious whenua that includes Te Maunga o Pirpiri, the sacred mountain of mana whenua in this area, Te Ātiawa o te Waka-a-Maui.
 We are seeking to achieve three major legacy benefits: